Offline Hosting of CHT 3.x Server

 No DHCP or DNS Server

-To avoid installing both the DHCP and DNS servers, an Android app that enables custom DNS entries, like DNS Changer or Daedalus could be used.
+To avoid installing both the DHCP and DNS servers, an Android app that enables custom DNS entries, like DNS Changer could be used.
 As seen here, on each Android device you could install this and add custom DNS entries to reach the TLS certificate on the CHT.

 Like the self-signed certificate solution, this is hard to scale and would need to be complimented by editing